 Under Armour | Fish Hunter™ Hoodie | Iso-Chill™ heat dispersal |

-- Under Armour: Four‑way stretch for casting mobility, anti‑odor finish for multi‑day trips.
+- Under Armour: Offers four-way stretch for casting mobility and anti-odor finishes suitable for extended trips.

 4.2 Temperate & Seasonal: Patagonia, Columbia Sportswear, Pelagic